kbroman/d3panels/doc/ReadMe.md

 ## d3panels documentation

-This subdirectory contains a Markdown document describing each of the panel functions in [d3panels](http://kbroman.org/d3panels).
+This subdirectory contains Markdown documents describing each of the panel functions in [d3panels](http://kbroman.org/d3panels).

 ### Blank panels (used by other panel functions)